 Winners will be announced here, so check back.
 To make that easy, FOLLOW US ON FACEBOOK, and BOOKMARK THIS PAGE.
 Winners will also be contacted by email.
 You must reply within 2 weeks or forfeit your win.
 A list of winners is at the end of the page.
-Most giveaways will run Monday – Sunday, and will only be open to US and Canada.
+Most giveaways will run Sunday – Sunday, and will only be open to US and Canada.
 We believe that the DVDs are in good, playable condition, but no replacements will be made for DVDs that are defective, are undeliverable, or lost in the mail.

 How to Enter

 Five (5) winners will be chosen randomly.
 Open to residents of the United States and Canada only, aged 18 and older.
 By law, Canadians must state that they are from Canada at the time of entry.
 If you fail to mention it at the time of entry another winner will be chosen.

 Then leave a comment in the Giveaway post on the Willow and Thatch Facebook page with your 5 choices, and saying what you shared, and where (just the platform – Facebook, Pinterest, Instagram, Twitter – and your profile / account name like ‘Shared on Twitter as @willowandthatch.’
 DO NOT ADD LINKS).

 If you want just one chance to win, leave a comment with your 5 choices.
 (But why not share?
 Not only will you have another chance at winning, but you will help spread the word about Willow and Thatch.
 Thank you.)
 Please note: comments are approved manually, so if you don’t see yours right away, that’s why.

 See the Official Rules.